roboscienceorg/book/source/Terms/ExampleRobotSystems.rst

 example.
 They have to operate in very narrow corridors to reduce skin incisions.
 In those cases a full geometric model may be required and constraints are placed on all of the intermediate links.
-For mobile robots, this problem seems to arise more often.
-We tend to track the entire machine in the workspace.
+For mobile robots, this problem seems to arise often.

 If the mobile robot was extremely small, like a point, it is pretty easy to deal with.
 There is only the point to track, no orientation to worry